cellml/libcellml/docs/theory/theory_potassiumchannel.rst

 An aside: Equivalent variables
 ------------------------------
-Variables are contained within components in order to make the models modular, and enabling the sharing and reuse of their different entities.
+Variables are contained within components in order to make the models modular, and to enable the sharing and reuse of their different entities.
-But along with this containment functionality comes the need for the enclosed variables to communicate with one another across these artificial walls.
-This is done by creating *equivalent variable maps*, where a variable in one component is mapped through an interface to a corresponding variable in another.
-More information about how components can be nested to create a hierarchical *encapsulation structure* is shown in more detail in the next chapter, :ref:`A model of a sodium channel<theory_sodiumchannel>` and demonstrated in :ref:`Tutorial 5<tutorial6>`.
+But along with this containment functionality comes the need for the enclosed variables to communicate with one another across these artificial barriers.
+This is done by creating *equivalent variable maps*, wherein a variable in one component is mapped through an *interface* to a corresponding variable in another.

+More information about how components can be nested to create a hierarchical *encapsulation structure* is shown in more detail in the next chapter, :ref:`A model of a sodium channel<theory_sodiumchannel>` and demonstrated in :ref:`Tutorial 6<tutorial6>`.

 .. figure:: images/potassium_component_structure.png
     :name: potassium_component_structure